 Toyota bZ4X performance, motor & drive

-A genuinely engaging driving experience is one of the Toyota bZ4X’s most surprising and impressive aspects
+A fun driving experience is one of the Toyota bZ4X’s most surprising and impressive qualities

 |Model||0-62mph||Top speed||Driven wheels||Power|

-The bZ4X sits on the 'e-TNGA' platform, shared with sister cars the Subaru Solterra and Lexus RZ.
+The bZ4X sits on the 'e-TNGA' platform, shared with sister cars the Subaru Solterra and Lexus RZ 450e.
 This uses the batteries as an integral part of the chassis, promising the usual electric-car benefits of a low centre of gravity, good weight balance and strong rigidity.
-On paper, performance is strong but not spellbinding, but the Toyota feels quick in the real world and is genuinely engaging to drive.
+On paper, performance is decent rather than spellbinding, but the Toyota feels quick in the real world and is surprisingly fun to drive for a family SUV.

 Toyota bZ4X 0-62mph, top speed and acceleration